Sallis-GH/Sallis-GH/README.md

 # Salamon Rørvik

-**`Digital Craftsman`**

-I'm a Junior Full-Stack Developer, trying to succeed in a world of 1's and 0's. <br>
+**`Junior Full-Stack Developer, trying to succeed in a world of 1's and 0's. `**
-All projects you will find on this page, will either be made entirely from the <br>
-ground up alone or as a collaboration with others. <br>

----
+- :telescope: I’m working as a consultant and contributing to frontend and backend for building web applications.

+- :seedling: Exploring Technical Content.

+- :zap: In my free time, I make my own projects, learn new technology and read tech articles.

 ### Languages and Tools